 Dark, solid colors for bottoms

 Coco Chanel described black as "a non-color."
-Black, along with its variations like midnight blue, deep plum or green, dark brown, anthracite gray, and more, is a timeless essential—always discreet and ultra-chic.
+Black, along with its variations like midnight blue, plum, deep green, dark brown, and charcoal gray, is a timeless essential—always discreet and ultra-chic.
 It lets the cut of your clothes shine and matches every look.

 Discreet patterns for tops

 Whether you prefer tops, tunics, or blouses, it's best to keep your upper pieces simple in both texture and pattern.
-Whatever your body shape, if you fall into the curvy category, you'll look more elegant and charming in solid colors—even bold ones—that highlight your hair, eyes, and more.
-Addicted to prints?
+Whatever your body shape, if you have curves, you'll look more elegant and charming in solid colors—even bold ones—that highlight your hair, eyes, and more.
+Love prints?
 No problem!
-But when making your final choice, remember our tips and opt for small, subtle patterns that blend in and aren't too flashy...
+Just remember our tips and choose small, subtle patterns that blend in and aren't too flashy when making your final choice.

 Accessories to balance your silhouette

 Shoes are your most reliable allies!
-For outings, go for shoes with a bit of height—even platform or wedge soles if you're not a high-heel princess.
+For outings, go for shoes with a bit of height—platforms or wedges are perfect if you're not a high-heel princess.

-With 3/4-length or long garments in straight or trapeze cuts (flowy dresses or tops), or soft, airy trousers, add a belt—worn loosely on the hips... or cinched at the waist, if you're lucky enough to have a well-defined one!
+With 3/4 length or long garments in straight or A-line cuts (flowy dresses or tops), or soft, airy pants, the key is to add a belt—worn loosely on the hips... or cinched at the waist, if you're lucky enough to have a well-defined one!

-In general, finishing touches and fashion accessories play a key role in drawing attention to your best features: a brooch at the neckline, a rhinestone bow to highlight the drape of a top at the shoulders or waist, a tote bag on the hip, a colorful belt buckle to echo your shoes, and so on.
+In general, finishing touches and fashion accessories play a key role in drawing attention to your best features: a brooch at the neckline, a rhinestone bow to highlight a top at the shoulders or waist, a tote bag on the hip, a colorful belt buckle to match your shoes, and more.

-The same goes for swimwear: a pareo, of course, but also a pretty cut-out or knot, a pleated or draped effect (at the shoulders, waist, and/or hips), or a soft belt will create a gentle, elegant flow around your figure without weighing it down.
+The same goes for swimwear: a pareo, of course, but also a pretty cut or knot, a pleated or draped effect (at the shoulders, waist, and/or hips), or a soft belt can create a beautiful, gentle outline and soften your silhouette with elegance, without adding bulk.
 There are so many favorites to choose from, whether it's a trendy one-piece or a high-waisted two-piece—perfect for dressing up gorgeous curves with glamour!

-Colorful accessories also pair beautifully with a dark or monochrome outfit, adding a personal and vibrant touch.
+Colorful accessories also pair perfectly with a dark or monochrome outfit, adding a personal and vibrant touch.
 As true fashion statements, they often make all the difference in your overall look.

 MISTAKES TO AVOID